-Fraud Examiners with little to no experience tend to make between $37360 and $49590 while the more experienced ones make over $88590 per year.
+Fraud Examiners and Investigators with little to no experience tend to make between $38030 and $51100 while the more experienced ones can earn over $94580 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Fraud Examiner is to move to a higher paying state like DC.
-Right now, the highest paying states for Fraud Examiners are DC, NY, VA, MA and PA.
+One of the easiest ways to increase your salary as a Fraud Examiner, Investigator and Analyst is to move to a higher paying state like DC.
+Right now, the highest paying states for Fraud Examiners and Investigators are DC, NY, IL, MA and VA.

-3 other factors that can increase your salary as A Fraud Examiner is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Fraud Examiner, Investigator and Analyst is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Fraud Examiners what degree they had when they got the job and most of them said they had a Bachelors degree followed by Post-bachelor certificate.
+We asked other Fraud Examiners and Investigators what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.